Eliza Dushku: Relationships

 Dushku began dating former Boston Celtics and Los Angeles Lakers basketball player Rick Fox in October 2009, and in August 2010 the couple confirmed that they were living together.
 It was announced on June 24, 2014, that the pair had split.

 In June 2017, she became engaged to businessman Peter Palandjian and they wed on August 18, 2018.
 On August 1, 2019, Dushku announced the birth of the couple's son.
-In February 2021, Dushku announced via Instagram that she was pregnant with her second child.
+In February 2021, Dushku announced via Instagram that she was pregnant again.
 In August 2021, Dushku gave birth to the couple's second son.

 Activism

 Dushku serves on the board of directors of the THRIVE-Gulu organization (The Trauma Healing and Reflection Center in Gulu), an organization dedicated to helping the survivors of war (including former child soldiers) in Northern Uganda, which her mother and stepfather co-founded.
 She raised US$30,000 for the land for the center's building, and has performed other fundraising activities, as well as helping out in the center itself.

 As a role model to campus leaders for her activism, Dushku was invited by the Millennium Campus Network (MCN) as a national keynote speaker and honored as a Global Generation Award winner alongside U.S. Secretary of State John Kerry at MCN events in 2011.

 Over several years, Dushku raised funds for Camp Hale, which had been attended by her father and brothers, including some specific campaigning to sustain a new concept of a girls' session at the camp, which was launched in 2012, and which she joined in person.